What’s In A Basic Kit?

 - One Case to store all that, let’s say a Pelican 1510

-All told, a boom, two wireless mics, and a recorder, well those four items are actually forty-three items needed to make it all work, and I’m not counting my car and comfortable shoes in this list!
+All told, a boom, two wireless mics, and a recorder, well those four items are actually forty-three items needed to make it all work.
+That’s not counting my car and comfortable shoes in this list!

 But if I assume every single job starts with that as it’s basic need, then it becomes a very simple matter of adding one or two items to this platform when the job requires a little bit more since all the basic support needs are automatically taken care of.